 - Asking questions to the client to better understand the project scope

-- Knowing how to analyze limited project data and then gather needed additional data
+- Knowing how to analyze limited project data and then gather necessary additional data

 Learning from real-world industry problems